2016 MacBook Pro Finally Gets ‘Consumer Reports’ Approval

 “I think it is irresponsible of you not to mention anywhere in this article that the ‘problem’ you encountered would not have impacted the average user, but was only apparent in a highly specific configuration.
 In fact you make it sound like the average consumer needs the fix and that because of your testing you helped uncover something necessary for the average consumer,” claims Shawn Livingston.

 Indeed, most users of the new MacBook Pro have indicated that although the battery life isn’t as great as Apple made it out to be, it’s not a deal breaker either.
 Both the 13-inch and 15-inch versions of the MacBook Pro with Touch Bar have received excellent reviews.
-In particular, Laptop Mag gave Apple’s device four-and-a-half stars, claiming that if one is willing to pay a premium for it, the Touch Bar-enabled MacBook Pro is the best version of Apple’s high-end notebook yet.
+In particular, Laptop Mag gave Apple’s 15-inch Pro four-and-a-half stars, claiming that if one is willing to pay a premium for it, the Touch Bar-enabled MacBook Pro is the best version of Apple’s high-end notebook yet.

 Do you own one of the new MacBook Pros with the Touch Bar?
 Tell us how much you like or dislike your device in the comments section.